paulrouge/debucate/README.md

     git clone link_to_repo <new_folder_name>

-2. Run the init_script.py script with sudo on linux, and as administrator on windows (I think you can right-click the cmd-prompt in your windows menu and choose 'run as administrator').
+2. CD into the folder and Run the init_script.py script with sudo on linux, and as administrator on windows (I think you can right-click the cmd-prompt in your windows menu and choose 'run as administrator').

+3. Create a new Github repository, and follow the 'or push an existing repository from the command line' instructions to set the Github repo as the remote repo that is linked to the local project you just created using this template.

+The github instructions for this are:

+`git remote add origin https://github.com/yourname/test_examplee-blabla.git`

+`git branch -M main`

+`git push -u origin main`

+This will likely give you some git error when trying to 'git push', force the push by adding -f.
+So:

+`git push -u -f origin main`

+Now the local project/repo is linked to the repo on your Github.

 ## app/layout.tsx
 Comment out the `QNectHandler` component from the layout, if you don't want to use qnect.